Co-Designed Architectures for Modular Superconducting Quantum Computers: Results

-As previously discussed, using the SNAIL to realize gate couplings yields a \isfam family of gates. $\sqisw$ has been demonstrate as a naturally good candidate for forming a basis.
-However, even smaller fractions of $\isw$ for decomposition, ergo decreasing duration and decoherence of that basis gate, has not been studied.
-While $\sqisw$ is the smallest fraction that is still a perfect entangler \cite{huang2021towards}, approximate decompositions may keep possible non-exact but high-fidelity decompositions.
-Furthermore, we might choose to use a combination of \isfam gates, for example, having both $\sqisw$ and $\sqisw[3]$ to make decompositions.
+As previously discussed, using the SNAIL to realize gate couplings yields a \isfam family of gates. $\sqisw$ has been studied as a naturally good candidate for forming a basis, which already decreases the basis gate pulse duration by $\frac{1}{2}$.
+However, exploring even smaller fractions of $\isw$ for decomposition to decrease duration and decoherence time have not been studied.
+While $\sqisw$ is the smallest fraction that is a ``perfect entangler''~\cite{huang2021towards}, decompositions to $\sqisw[n]$ where $n>2$ may result in high-fidelity decompositions.
+However, no analytical decomposition to these gates has been discovered, thus we use an approximate decomposition engine to explore this possibility.

-To model the fidelity of gates as a function of duration, we approximate that decoherence scales linearly over time, as shown in Eq.~\ref{eq:infidelity}.
-To illustrate, consider an $\isw$ to have some base fidelity, say $90\%$, then a gate with half the duration has approximately half the decoherence, hence infidelity is reduced from $10\%$, to $5\%$, yielding a $95\%$ fidelity $\sqisw$ gate.
-A minor caveat is that smaller fractions of $\isw$ may become increasingly difficult to calibrate.
-However, this an implementation hurdle that is not physically problematic and solvable with sufficient engineering effort.
+We reproduce a version of NuOp \cite{nuop} to build template circuits, which interleave the desired \isfam gate with 1Q gates (Eq.~\ref{synthesis:template}) similar to the exact decomposition method in Section~\ref{section:decomp}.
+However, because the decomposition is approximate, this introduces another form of error beyond decoherence, the error from the decomposition approximation.
+Thus, \colorhl{the similarity between unitaries, used as the decomposition fidelity is defined using the Hilbert-Schmidt inner product between the template and target from Eq.}~\ref{eq:hilbertschmidt}.

-We use NuOp \cite{nuop} to build template circuits, which interleave the desired \isfam gate with 1Q gates (Figure~\ref{synthesis:template}).
-The 1Q gates are found using a BFGS numerical optimizer which minimizes the difference between the target and synthesized template unitaries.
+However, given our goal is to improve fidelity by reducing decoherence, we also approximate that decoherence scales linearly over time, as shown in Eq.~\ref{eq:infidelity}.
+To illustrate, consider an $\isw$ some base duration that increases decoherence such that fidelity reduces to $90\%$.
+A gate with half the duration has approximately half the decoherence, hence infidelity is reduced from $10\%$, to $5\%$, yielding a $95\%$ fidelity from the duration of a $\sqisw$ gate.